OSAS/ansible-role-middleman_builder/README.md

+**This repository is obsolete**, this project moved to https://gitlab.com/osci/ansible-role-web_builder

 Ansible module used by OSAS to deploy a static website builder.
 While working, the role is still being written, as seen by the TODO list at the end of this document.